Biohacking Sleep: How to Improve Sleep Quality in 10 Steps

 Hormones and Sleep

-As daylight fades, our brains get the signal to ramp up melatonin secretion, cueing the body to prepare for rest.
+As daylight fades, our brains signal the body to ramp up melatonin secretion, cueing it to prepare for rest.

-On the flip side, cortisol levels - the hormone associated with stress - should naturally decrease towards the evening, allowing our minds to relax.
+On the flip side, cortisol—the hormone associated with stress—should naturally decrease in the evening, allowing our minds to relax.

-However, in the fast-paced world we live in, these cortisol levels can often remain high and disrupt the delicate balance, leading to sleep problems.
+However, in today’s fast-paced world, cortisol levels can often remain high and disrupt this delicate balance, leading to sleep problems.
 (2) (3)

 Serotonin, the precursor to melatonin, is another vital player.
-It's not only influential in mood regulation but also plays a role in initiating sleep.
+It influences both mood regulation and the initiation of sleep.

 Our lifestyle choices, from diet to exercise, can have a significant impact on serotonin levels and, consequently, on the production of melatonin.